-All Saints Catholic School is an early childhood through 8th grade, multi-campus, award-winning, regional Catholic School in southeastern Wisconsin with more than 450 students enrolled for the 2019-20 school year.
+All Saints Catholic School is an early childhood through 8th grade, award-winning, regional Catholic School in southeastern Wisconsin with more than 450 students enrolled for the 2019-20 school year.
 We draw families from as far north as Racine County, as far south as northern Illinois, and as far West as Union Grove.
 We are supported by 10 parishes from Kenosha and Pleasant Prairie.

 St. Anne Catholic Church